The Best Dubrovnik Itinerary: How to Spend Three Days in Dubrovnik

 Visit Lokrum Island

 You know that little island next to Dubrovnik?
 That’s Lokrum Island!
-Is it worth it?
+Is it worth visting?
 Absolutely!

 Lokrum Island is a small island, but it encompasses quite a bit of what makes Croatia special.
-There are rock slab beaches, where you can jump into the water and enjoy a stunning view of the Old City.
+There are rock slab beaches where you can jump into the water and enjoy a stunning view of the Old City.
 There are botanical gardens and a Benedictine monastery.
 There are playgrounds and wooded trails to explore.
-You can rent a kayak or stand-up paddleboard and explore the coastline.
+You can even rent a kayak or stand-up paddleboard and explore the Dalmatian coast from the island.

 Most memorably, this is where you can sit on the Iron Throne from Game of Thrones!
 Lokrum Island served as the City of Qarth in the series.
 The throne is on display in the Lokrum Visitor Center, which is free to visit.